miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 e-commerce business generating 533,666,024.35 in total revenue across 5,000 transactions and 4,844 unique customers over two years.
-The analysis reveals a business facing a structural customer retention crisis — 96.82% of all customers placed exactly one order and never returned — while simultaneously operating a discount strategy that systematically reduces profit at every discount tier.
+The analysis reveals a business facing a structural customer retention crisis,  96.82% of all customers placed exactly one order and never returned;  while simultaneously operating a discount strategy that systematically reduces profit at every discount tier.
 Using Google Sheets, SQL, and Python RFM analysis, every customer has been scored,